UCL-RITS/puppeteer-rampart-screenshot/README.md

 ## Requirements

-You need to have Node.js installed on your local machine, this is required to handle npm packages.
+You need to have Node.js (at least version 10.18.1) installed on your local machine, this is required to handle npm packages.
+Note that RAMPART also requires Node.js to be at least version 10 or above so you should be able to rely on the version of Node.js that is already running your rampart project.

 https://nodejs.org/en/download/